Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: CBCP and DBCP Policies

 In Sec. \ref{subsec: DBCP, Formulation} and \ref{subsec: CBCP, Formulation}, we first define the set of feasible flows associated with a given CBCP or DBCP policy, which prescribes flow continuity, non-negativity, and budget constraints.
-Then, we specify the latency and toll costs associated with each edge $e \in E$, lane $k \in [2]$, period $t \in T$, and group $g \in G_e$ for eligible and ineligible users, as a function of flows $\boldy$ that are admissible under a given CBCP or DBCP policy.
-Finally, we define equilibrium flows assiciated with a given CBCP or DBCP policy, which describe the corresponding steady-state user behavior.
+Then, we specify the latency and toll costs associated with each edge $e \in \edges$, lane $k \in [2]$, period $t \in [T]$, and group $g \in G_e$ for eligible and ineligible users, as a function of flows $\boldy$ that are admissible under a given CBCP or DBCP policy.
+Finally, we define equilibrium flows associated with a given CBCP or DBCP policy, which describe the corresponding steady-state user behavior.

 \begin{remark} Our latency model can be generalized to real-world networks in which each edge comprises one express lane and $n_{GP}$ general-purpose (GP) lanes for some $n_{GP} > 1$, where the impact of traffic flow on travel time is identical across all $n_{GP} + 1$ lanes.
-Concretely, for each edge $e$, we formulate two latency functions $\ell_{e,1}, \ell_{e,2}: \R_{\geq 0} \ra \R_{\geq 0}$ satisfying the constraint: {

-} In words, the impact of evenly distributing the traffic flow on edge $e$ outside the express lane (represented by $z$ above) over $n_{GP}$ identical GP lanes is identical to the impact of the flow $z/n_{GP}$ on the travel time over a single GP lane.
+Concretely, for each edge $e$, we formulate two latency functions $\ell_{e,1}, \ell_{e,2}: \R_{\geq 0} \ra \R_{\geq 0}$ satisfying the constraint: { } In words, the impact of evenly distributing the traffic flow on edge $e$ outside the express lane (represented by $z$ above) over $n_{GP}$ identical GP lanes is identical to the impact of the flow $z/n_{GP}$ on the travel time over a single GP lane.
 Likewise, our formulation generalizes to the setting where each edge of the traffic network comprises multiple express lanes and multiple GP lanes.

 Since our model formulation and analysis in Sec. \ref{sec: CBCP and DBCP Policies}, \ref{sec: CBCP and DBCP Equilibrium Computation}, and \ref{sec: CBCP and DBCP Comparison Study for the Chain Network Setting} can be adapted to accommodate any positive integer value of $n_{GP}$, we assume in Sec. \ref{sec: CBCP and DBCP Policies}, \ref{sec: CBCP and DBCP Equilibrium Computation}, and \ref{sec: CBCP and DBCP Comparison Study for the Chain Network Setting} that $n_{GP} = 1$.
-Then, by \eqref{Eqn: Latency Function, Multiple GP Lanes}, $\ell_{e,2} = \ell_{e,1}$ for every $e \in E$, so we replace $\ell_{e,1}$ and $\ell_{e,2}$ with the same edge latency function $\ell_e$. \end{remark}
+Then, by \eqref{Eqn: Latency Function, Multiple GP Lanes}, $\ell_{e,2} = \ell_{e,1}$ for every $e \in \edges$, so we replace $\ell_{e,1}$ and $\ell_{e,2}$ with the same edge latency function $\ell_e$. \end{remark}